ar669/Calculator/README.md

 # Calculator
 Example Repository for Programming Concepts U10784

+Please clone the repo and complete the calculator code.